ADU Pricing in San Diego – What you need to know

 Many of the cost elements are highly susceptible to change based on market dynamics, especially in the post-COVID era of supply chain irregularities and labor shortages.
 Sharp increases in building costs, as well as a shortage of materials, has been plaguing nearly every industry since the spring of 2020.
 We’re facing unprecedented volatility.
 This is a very unique position, and one that few industries have ever experienced.

 Additionally, we are also experiencing unprecedented demand for accessory dwelling units due to favorable state regulations & changes in the way families wish to live.
-There is simply not enough capacity to serve this need to build ADUs, both at the contractor level and the subcontractor level.
+There is not enough capacity to serve this need to build ADUs, both at the contractor level and the subcontractor level.
 To keep consistent & quality workers on our jobs, we are simply paying more for labor.

 Will ADU prices go down if I wait?